DireCorgi/thai-finder/Schema.md

 3. The grade is the grade from the latest inspection.

 ### Restaurants
-- id: primary_key (can use CAMIS)
+- id: primary_key
+- CAMIS: integer, indexed
-- name: string
+- name: string, null false
 - address: string (composition of building + street)
 - zipcode: string
 - phone: string
 - cuisine_type: string, indexed (should all be thai if we skip non-thai restaurants, but including in case we want to expand this feature)
 - current_grade: string, indexed (denormalizing field of the latest grade of the restaurant)
 - created_at: date
 Restaurants will be where the meat of our data will be stored.
 To ensure fast data calls, we will be denormalizing the current_grade field, (normally this would be the latest of the inspection's grade).
-We will need to keep this denormailization when processing data.
+We will need to keep this denormalization when processing data.

 ### Inspections
 - id: primary_key
-- restaurant_id: foreign_key to restaurants
+- CAMIS: integer, indexed
 - inspection_date: date
 - grade: string
 - score: string